A Guide For Surviving Online College

 Find Your Workspace

-I've never been a writer at Starbucks guy before I started taking online classes.
-I've always been fine doing work from the comfort of my living room.
-However, online courses are a different beast.
+I've never been a "writer-at-Starbucks" guy before I started taking online classes.
+I had always been fine doing work from the comfort of my living room; however, online courses are a different beast.
 My mind begins to wander when I'm watching lectures or reading textbooks, and suddenly my house is a cavalcade of potential distractions.

 A Starbucks or a less homogenous coffee shop works for me.
 Understand that a workspace for your creative outlet may not function the same for your education, and experiment with new places, or redesign your current living area.
 I may be able to work on the next great American novel from my couch, but I can't write a paper on feminist discourse in the field of public administration when SportsCenter is on.